-TCU ‘very motivated’ to punch NCAA tournament ticket
+Next two games for TCU could make or break NCAA Tournament chances.
+First up: Texas Tech

 “Obviously we need to get after it and get a win against Texas Tech.”

 That would certainly help the Frogs’ March Madness pitch.
-This is a team that has sustained bad conference road losses to Oklahoma State and West Virginia of late, although rose to the occasion to knock off a ranked Iowa State team twice.
+This is a team that has sustained bad conference road losses to Oklahoma State and West Virginia of late, although they rose to the occasion to knock off a ranked Iowa State team twice.

-The latest blow came Tuesday night in Morgantown, W. Va.
+The latest blow came Tuesday night in Morgantown.
 TCU missed nine free throws, turned it over 24 times and failed to get a shot up twice in end-game situations that could have ended it in regulation and double overtime.

 Instead, TCU left with a 104-96 loss in triple overtime.
 It’s funny to think TCU whipped West Virginia in the first meeting 98-67 in Fort Worth.